mauritss/getting-and-cleaning-data/CodeBook.md

 # The variables in the two datasets are:

  [1] "activity" - factor - with six levels (1"walking",2"walkingupstairs",3"walkingdownstairs",4"sitting",5"standing",6"laying")
- [2] "subject" - int - subject numbers 1 to 30
+ [2] "subject" - int - subject numbers range from 1 to 30
  [3] "tbodyaccmeanx" - numeric
  [4] "tbodyaccmeany" - numeric
  [5] "tbodyaccmeanz" - numeric